-New York took one step forward – and possibly two steps back – as the State Senate overwhelmingly passed an online gambling and poker bill, but a key lawmaker in the State Assembly declared the effort to pass the same “dead.”
+New York took one step forward – and possibly two steps back – as the New York State Senate overwhelmingly passed an online gambling and poker bill, but a key lawmaker in the New York State Assembly declared the effort to pass the bill “dead.”

 It remains to be seen if online poker and gambling will become law in New York in the future, but it appears that, at least for now, New Yorkers will have to keep traveling outside of the state to play poker.

 - New York May Make Airbnb Short-Term Rentals Illegal: New York Rental Law Updates

 - Suit Claiming NY’s Daily Fantasy Sports Law Is Gambling, Not Skill